tracim/tracim/frontend_lib/README.md

 ## Frontend unit tests

 Frontend unit tests uses the standalone build, hence the need to build it when running [build_full_frontend.js](../build_full_frontend.js).
 Using the optimized build which does not include the shared vendors does not work: `tracim_frontend_lib` needs to be compatible with CommonJS, and needs to access its dependencies.
-It is, however, impossible to make a `tracim_frontend_vendors` global object available for `tracim_frontend_lib` when using CommonJS modules, since their is no global namespace shared between the modules (in Node.js at least).
+It is, however, impossible to make a `tracim_frontend_vendors` global object available for `tracim_frontend_lib` when using CommonJS modules, since there is no global namespace shared between the modules (in Node.js at least).

 ## Building a Tracim app that uses `tracim_fontend_lib`